DemianWright/io_scene_blb/README.md

 	</tr>
 	<tr>
 		<th>Reason</th>
-		<td>One definition object may only be used to define one brick placement rule.</td>
+		<td>One brick grid definition object may only be used to define one brick placement rule.</td>
 	</tr>
 	<tr>
 		<th>Effect</th>